Himmans15/Himmans15/README.md

 ## 🌱 Currently Learning

 - Advanced React patterns and hooks
-- Cloud computing with AWS
+- EDA using Python libraries
 - Machine learning and data science with Python